specron/framework/README.md

 #### Testing features

-The Spec instance provides methods that you can use when writting tests.
+The Spec instance provides methods that you can use when writing tests.
 Most of the time you will use the `test` method which performs the test you write.

 ```ts
 spec.test('is true', async (ctx) => { // promise | function